Gravity Probe B: Overview

 The much smaller frame-dragging effect is an example of gravitomagnetism.
 It is an analog of magnetism in classical electrodynamics, but caused by rotating masses rather than rotating electric charges.
 Previously, only two analyses of the laser-ranging data obtained by the two LAGEOS satellites, published in 1997 and 2004, claimed to have found the frame-dragging effect with an accuracy of about 20% and 10% respectively, whereas Gravity Probe B aimed to measure the frame dragging effect to a precision of 1%.
-However, Lorenzo Iorio claimed that the level of total uncertainty of the tests conducted with the two LAGEOS satellites has likely been greatly underestimated.
 A recent analysis of Mars Global Surveyor data has claimed to have confirmed the frame dragging effect to a precision of 0.5%, although the accuracy of this claim is disputed.
-Also the Lense–Thirring effect of the Sun has been recently investigated in view of a possible detection with the inner planets in the near future.

 The launch was planned for 19 April 2004 at Vandenberg Air Force Base but was scrubbed within 5 minutes of the scheduled launch window due to changing winds in the upper atmosphere.
 An unusual feature of the mission is that it only had a one-second launch window due to the precise orbit required by the experiment.
 On 20 April, at 9:57:23 AM PDT (16:57:23 UTC) the spacecraft was launched successfully.
 The satellite was placed in orbit at 11:12:33 AM (18:12:33 UTC) after a cruise period over the south pole and a short second burn.
 The mission lasted 16 months.

 Some preliminary results were presented at a special session during the American Physical Society meeting in April 2007.
 NASA initially requested a proposal for extending the GP-B data analysis phase through December 2007.
 The data analysis phase was further extended to September 2008 using funding from Richard Fairbank, Stanford and NASA, and beyond that point using non-NASA funding only.
 Final science results were reported in 2011.